javiergcas/javiergcas.github.io/_pages/about.md

 ---

 {: .text-justify}
+I am an Engineer, turned Scientist always seeking for exciting opportunities to turn new technologies and big data into discoveries that create positive change in society.
+My career bridges AI, computational modeling, and life sciences.
+From developing semantic web technologies at HP Labs to applying machine learning and deep learning to complex biological systems during my Ph.D. at Purdue University and subsequent tenure at NIH, I have consistently sought to integrate data-driven innovation with real-world biomedical challenges.

+Here is a bit of my history...

+{: .text-justify}
 I was born in [Madrid](https://en.wikipedia.org/wiki/Madrid), [Spain](https://en.wikipedia.org/wiki/Spain).
 It was in Madrid too that I pursued a B.S./M.S. in Electrical and Computer Engineering at the [Universidad Politecnica](https://www.upm.es).
 Following graduation, I joined [Hewlett-Packard Labs](https://hpl.hp.com) in [Bristol](https://en.wikipedia.org/wiki/Bristol), UK as a research assistant developing electronic-commerce automation technologies.
 After a year in Bristol, I moved back to Madrid to join the Hewlett-Packard Consulting department.

 <img align="center" src="https://javiergcas.github.io/files/about_me/about_me_cities_small.png" style="padding: 10px">